akka/alpakka/docs/src/main/paradox/jms.md

 Java
 : @@snip ($alpakka$/jms/src/test/java/akka/stream/alpakka/jms/javadsl/JmsConnectorsTest.java) { #connection-factory }

-The created @javadoc[javax.jms.ConnectionFactory](javax.jms.ConnectionFactory) is then used for the creation of the different jms sinks or sources (see below).
+The created @javadoc[ConnectionFactory](javax.jms.ConnectionFactory) is then used for the creation of the different jms sinks or sources (see below).

 ## Sending messages to a JMS provider